 Types of bad credit loans

 There are several types of loans that may be good for people with bad credit.
 A personal loan is not your only option.
 Consider these loan options as you shop around:

-An installment loan — an umbrella term that includes personal loans — is a type of loan that lets you borrow a specific amount of money and pay it off over time.
+- Installment loan: An installment loan — an umbrella term that includes personal loans — is a type of loan that lets you borrow a specific amount of money and pay it off over time.
 Unlike a credit card, where you have access to a revolving credit line and are charged interest based on the amount that you use, an installment loan gives you a lump sum upfront.
 You’ll then pay a fixed amount for a specified number of months.

 - Peer-to-peer (P2P) loan: Peer-to-peer lending is another alternative to a traditional loan that may be an option for someone with bad credit.
 Most peer-to-peer lending takes place with online personal loan lenders, like Prosper or LendingClub.
 With peer-to-peer lending, you’ll apply for a loan as usual, but the loan is funded by individual investors rather than by the lender itself.

 Bad-credit loan considerations